 Particle Initialization: The initial storage levels of the river, the aquifer, the rainwater, and the stormwater harvesting systems to determine the available amounts of four water sources and the runoff and the wastewater to calculate the costs of drainage.
-It means that generating a feasible solution of the agent-based model for UWM involves conducting the UWB-SM procedure many times.
-Furthermore, as shown in the UWB-SM, the solutions at one stage from the agent-based model for
+It means that generating a feasible solution of the agent-based model for UWM involves conducting the UWB-SM 970 procedure many times.
+Furthermore, as shown in the UWB-SM, the solutions at one stage from the agent-based model for UWM will also be as input data of the UWB-SM to update urban hydrologic states for simulation at next stage.
+Therefore, the UWB-SM and the agent-based model for UWM are tightly coupled at the source code level, i.e., the routine of the UWB-SM is embedded into the algorithm for the agent-based model for UWM.
+The primary data exchanged and shared between the two

-UWB-SM and the agent-based model for UWM are tightly coupled at the source code level, i.e., the routine of the UWB-SM is embedded into the algorithm for the agent-based model for UWM.
-The primary data exchanged and shared between the two models are 1) GI construction decision variables (i.e., construction areas for three types of GIs from agent-based model for UWM), 2) water supply decision variables (i.e., monthly water supply amounts for four kinds of water sources from agent-based model for UWM) 3) urban hydrological parameters (e.g., monthly storage levels of storage units from UWB-SM).
+975 models are 1) GI construction decision variables (i.e., construction areas for three types of GIs from agent-based model for UWM), 2) water supply decision variables (i.e., monthly water supply amounts for four kinds of water sources from agentbased model for UWM) 3) urban hydrological parameters (e.g., monthly storage levels of storage units from UWB-SM).
 The workflows of coupling two models for the generation of a feasible city-scale IGWM decision are shown in Fig. D1 (B):

-Particle-updating mechanism: There is a shortage of standard PSO when dealing with problems with the complexity of solution spaces (Liang et al., 2006), such as Eq.
+Particle-updating mechanism: There is a shortage of standard PSO when dealing with problems with the complexity of 980 solution spaces (Liang et al., 2006), such as Eq.
 (B1).
 It is easy to occur premature convergence, which hinders the search for global optima.
 The main reason behind the premature convergence seems to be that the particle-updating mechanism makes particles' information exchange frequency, which may result in fast clustering of particles (Riget and Vesterstrøm, 2002).
 Therefore, to avoid premature convergence, the S-APSO applies two strategies - combination with auxiliary operators and control of algorithm parameters to modify traditional particle-updating equations.
-Specifically, for the introduction of auxiliary operators, a new particle, the so-called elite particle, is selected from all personal best particles so far via using a Boltzmann selection operator for each iteration.
+Specifically, for the introduction of Boltzmann selection operator for each iteration.
 Then the linear combination of the global best and the elite particle is used to formulate the social learning components of the particle-updating equations.
-The improved particle-updating mechanism can be mathematically written as where $EP_l(\tau)$ indicates an elite particle at τ th iteration, which is randomly selected from the current personal best particles pool (i.e., $\{PB_l, l=1,2,...,L\}$) via running the procedure for the Boltzmann selection operator.
-Instead of the standard social learning components - only learning from global best particle, there are two advantages in the modified particle-updating mechanism (Xu et al., 2016).
+The improved particle-updating mechanism can be mathematically written as where $EP_l(\tau)$ indicates an elite particle at τ th iteration, which is randomly selected from the current personal best particles pool (i.e., $\{PB_l, l = 1, 2, ..., L\}$) via running the procedure for the Boltzmann selection operator.
+Instead of the standard social 990 learning components - only learning from global best particle, there are two advantages in the modified particle-updating mechanism (Xu et al., 2016).
 The first is that the intervention of a random elite particle can, to some extent, prevent all particles from gathering around the global best particle prematurely, enhancing the exploration of the swarm at an early stage of the search process.
-The second is that the impact of elite particles on particle updating gradually declines with an increase in iterations due to the characteristics of the Boltzmann selection operator - the personal best particles close to the global best one are more likely to be chosen with time, which can guarantee the exploitation of the algorithm in end-stage.
+The second is that the impact of elite particles on particle updating gradually declines with an increase in iterations due to the characteristics of the Boltzmann selection operator - the personal best particles close to the global best 995 one are more likely to be chosen with time, which can guarantee the exploitation of the algorithm in end-stage.
 Therefore, this approach might be reasonable to balance the global and local search during a PSO process.